atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/AWS_S3_and_EBS_Storage_Management.md

 ```
 S3 Bucket can only be deleted after emptying its content

 *Note: S3 API calls, such as get and list, incur charges.
-Just Storing objects in S3 doesn't incur charges*
+Data Transfer charges and size of objects stored, API calls may incur charges*

 ---